 %Iand not with

-%U: Week of the year as decimal number (00–53) using Sunday as the first day 1 of the week (US convention).
+%U: Week of the year as two-digit decimal number (00–53) using Sunday as the first day 1 of the week (US convention): 42

-%W: Week of the year as decimal number (00–53), using Monday as the first day of week (UK convention).
+%W: Week of the year as two-digit decimal number (00–53), using Monday as the first day of week (UK convention): 42

 %Y: Year with century.
 Note that whereas there was no zero in the original Gregorian calendar, the ISO 8601:2004 standard defines it as being valid (interpreted as 1BC, see Wikipedia: zero (year).
 As input, only years

-In practice, here are some examples how we can use conversion specifications for retrieving particular elements of a given time object (e.g.,
+Here are examples that show the variants of conversion specifications for retrieving particular elements of a given time object (e.g.,

-Despite its length, this list is partial — and most people do not remember it (but look up
+Despite its length, the list above is only partial — and most people do not remember it (but look up

 ?strftime when they need a particular element).